Associate Professor · Ph.D. · Cambridge University Press Author

 • CV and syllabus templates that are polished and maintainable

-Clear scoping • Clean deliverables • Reproducible workflow
+Clear scoping • Clean deliverables • Reproducible workflow • No vendor lock-in

 Services That Actually Work